Character Building

 --------

-Only spells from the Pathfinder Core Rulebook are available (you can filter by source at the Pathfinder Reference Document>).
+Only spells from Paizo are available.
 Other spells may become available via scrolls or through contact with other characters (including PCs).
-Classes with strict spell lists (Warmage, Beguiler, etc.) are exempt from this rule in regard to their printed spell lists.
+GM-approved third-party classes are exempt from this rule in regard to their printed spell lists.

-Only psionic powers from Psionics Unleashed (those marked with "PU" as their source on the power lists) are available.
+Only psionic powers from Dreamscarred Press are available.
 Other powers may become available via power stones or through contact with other characters (including PCs).
-Classes with strict power lists are exempt from this rule in regard to their printed power lists.
+GM-approved third-party classes are exempt from this rule in regard to their printed power lists.

-Exception: The feats Expanded Knowledge and Extra Spell, as well as the spell/power researching mechanic, may be used to gain access to non-SRD spells and powers.
+Exception: With GM approval, the feats Expanded Knowledge and Extra Spell, as well as the spell/power researching mechanic, may be used to gain access to third-party spells and powers.

 --------